DeathKing/hisp/README.md

+> **WARNING!**
+> This is a refactoring version of my final project of Software Development course, and it can not work until a β-version released.

-Hisp is a Scheme interpreter implemented by C, which meanwhile is also a simple copy of MIT-Scheme.
+Hisp is a Scheme interpreter implemented by C, which meanwhile is also a **simple** copy of MIT-Scheme.
 The very idea to make such a implementation is to interpreter the code I worte in Scheme(especially mit-scheme) for [HIT Data Sturcture course](https://github.com/DeathKing/Hit-DataStructure-On-Scheme).
 But lexically, Hisp also can be considered as:

 + Hit mIt-Scheme inPlementation
 + Hit Iterator Symbolic Processor